tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * **Fix issue:** Local databases settings will be updated when Geolocation API folder can not be found on activation. ([forum topic](https://wordpress.org/support/topic/local-database-settings-wrong-after-server-move/ "Topic: Local Database settings wrong after server move &#124; WordPress.org"))
 * **Fix issue:** Fix the issue of "ip_geo_block_cache doesn't exist" at activation on clean installation.
 * **Fix issue:** Fix the issue that "Remove entries by IP address" did not work when "Anonymize IP address" in "Privacy and record settings" section was enabled.
+* **Fix issue:** Ipdata.co became to require API key for registered user to make up to 1500 requests daily.
 * **Improvement:** Separate "Anonymize IP address" and "Do not send IP address to external APIs" in "Privacy and record settings" section.

 = 3.0.12.1 =